tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 To do bounding box collision detection between the ship and the circles, we are calling `rectsIntersect()`, which is yet another helper function from **utilities.js**.
 Remember when we said that PixiJS is a *rendering engine*, not a *game engine*?
 This means that we have to write a lot of these kinds of methods ourselves when we use PixiJS to build a game.
 That's OK!
 It's a good way to learn about and appreciate everything that game engines do for us.

-We also set the `.isAlive` property of the circle to false.
+We also set the `.isAlive` property of the collide with circle to `false`.
 Which will help us to filter them out of the `circles` array in the next step.

 ### V-B. Cleaning up